 I googled the phrase, “How cold is it in Paris in the winter” and I am baffled by the number of different opinions out there.
 But, before we get to the answer, how did we get along before we could use the word, Google, as a verb?
 Remember encyclopedias?

 The World of Technology

 I am of the age of having gone through high school using encyclopedias and typewriters.
-Remember typewriters and having to start over 100 times, carbon paper, white out, and those round rubber typewriter erasers with the plastic bristles on the other end to swipe away the erasure?!
+Remember typewriters and having to start over 100 times, carbon paper and white out.
+And, those round rubber typewriter erasers with the plastic bristles on the other end to swipe away the erasure?
 The world of technology never ceases to amaze me and while I believe generations to come will have such profound access to the world, I still miss the days of thumbing through an encyclopedia.

 So How Cold is It?

 But back to my original question, “How cold is it in Paris in the winter?”
 The answers I have found online run the gamut of it being the best time to visit to the absolute worst.
 The only thing I learned is that it is definitely a matter of personal opinion.
 The gentleman we rented our apartment from added this to the end of our reservation booking. “p.s.
 This is a great time to visit the city, when all the art exhibits are open and the cultural life is at full swing.”
 I’ve decided to trust his opinion.

 Shopping in January